nocai/dotfiles/README.md

 - [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) to
   remap keys (imagine living without caps lock to escape on press, control on hold)

-- [MacVim](https://github.com/macvim-dev/macvim) with a simple yabai rule for quick edits (since Neovim + plugins is heavy)

 - [qutebrowser](https://github.com/qutebrowser/qutebrowser) for most browsing
   (and Firefox with [Vimium